git4humans/git4humans/README.md

 gt publish
 ```

-The basic principle of Git for Humans is conventions over configurations.
+The basic principle of **Git for Humans** is conventions over configurations.

 Another principle is interactivity and guidance.

 ## Installation

 Installation is easy in any operating system of your choice.
+The only requirement is you have already installed [Git](https://git-scm.com/downloads) in your system.

 ### Linux & macOS

 ### Windows